 My one big disappointment with the Double Sided Suction Cup was that it wouldn’t stay put on my house’s painted, matte-finish walls.
 For vertical use especially, you do need a very flat surface.

 Overall, I think this suction cup is a nice tool that opens up lots of possibilities for hands-free exploration.
-Best of all, it’s not a big investment, at only $10.
-It costs just a buck or two more than the PVC double-sided suction cups I’d previously purchased off Amazon, and it can be sterilized—so you can use it over and over and over again, and never worry about what bacteria might be growing on it/what chemicals might be touching your body-safe toys.
+Best of all, it’s not a big investment, at only $12.
+It costs just a few bucks more than the PVC double-sided suction cups I’d previously purchased off Amazon, and it can be sterilized—so you can use it over and over and over again, and never worry about what bacteria might be growing on it/what chemicals might be touching your body-safe toys.
 Really, if you like hands-free dildoing, getting one of these is a no-brainer.

 My thanks to SheVibe for sending me this exciting new tool in exchange for my honest review!I always tell my readers when something does not work for me or when I think it’s badly designed.
 If you want to support my writing, you can make your next sex toy purchase—whatever it is—by clicking through my affiliate links and then buying.
 (Doing so costs you absolutely nothing.)